AriFordsham/GHCWiki/commentary/libraries.md

   - base

 - **INDEPENDENT**: Independently maintained.
 There are quite a few of these, such as `containers`, `binary`, `haskeline` and so on.

-Most boot libraries are INDEPENDENT.
-INDEPENDENT libraries have a master repository somewhere separate from the GHC repositories.
+Indeed most boot libraries are INDEPENDENT.

+INDEPENDENT libraries have a
+master repository somewhere separate from the GHC repositories.
 Whenever we release GHC, we ensure that the INDEPENDENT boot libraries that come with GHC are precisely sync'd with a particular released version of that library.

 ## Zero-boot packages